-What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Strategy Market Analysis Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-6 Agency/Group/Organization West Central Minnesota Continuum of Care Agency/Group/Organization Type Services-homeless Regional organization What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was Consulted in person during the planning period.
-Outcomes of the consulted.
-What are the anticipated outcomes of the consultation are maintaining relationships to better understand consultation or areas for improved coordination? homelessness in Moorhead, partnering on solutions when needed.
-7 Agency/Group/Organization Lake Agassiz Habitat for Humanity Agency/Group/Organization Type Housing What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis
+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Homeless Needs - Chronically homeless

+Homeless Needs - Families with children

+Homelessness Needs - Veterans

+Homelessness Needs - Unaccompanied youth

+Homelessness Strategy

+Market Analysis

+Anti-poverty Strategy

+Briefly describe how the Consulted in person, over the phone, and through email during the planning

+Agency/Group/Organization was consulted.
+What period.
+Outcomes of the consultation are maintaining relationships to better

+are the anticipated outcomes of the consultation or understand the needs and assets of the Moorhead community, partnering on

+areas for improved coordination? solutions when needed.

+4 Agency/Group/Organization Churches United for the Homeless

+Agency/Group/Organization Type Housing

+Services - Housing

+Services-homeless

+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Homeless Needs - Chronically homeless

+Homeless Needs - Families with children

+Homelessness Needs - Veterans

+Homelessness Needs - Unaccompanied youth

+Homelessness Strategy

+Anti-poverty Strategy

+Briefly describe how the Churches United operates two homeless shelters and one food bank.
+Consulted

+Agency/Group/Organization was consulted.
+What via email and phone during the planning period.
+Outcomes of the consultation

+are the anticipated outcomes of the consultation or are maintaining relationships to better understand homelessness in Moorhead,

+areas for improved coordination? partnering on solutions when needed.

+L